xtuml/bridgepoint/doc-bridgepoint/notes/8321_Model_Element_Move/8321_Model_Element_Move.dnt.md

 5.2 Proxy analysis with an eye to proxy removal
 Requirement 4.6 calls out a bug in proxy implementation.
 This design note shall describe 2 ways to resolve this problem.
-One way proxy removal.
+One way is proxy removal.
 This is the desired approach.
-This section provides an analysis of this approach.
+This section provides an analysis of this proxy removal approach.
 The design section of this note describes how we will determine which approach to take.

 Section 1 of the [PLCM design note for proxies](i845-2.dnt) describes the BridgePoint proxy implementation.